 Should Value Investors Buy These Retail-Wholesale Stocks?

-One company to watch right now is Asbury Automotive Group (ABG).
-ABG is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock holds a P/E ratio of 5.79, while its industry has an average P/E of 6.59.
-Over the last 12 months, ABG's Forward P/E has been as high as 174.50 and as low as 5.39, with a median of 9.88.
+One company to watch right now is Itochu (ITOCY).
+ITOCY is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock holds a P/E ratio of 8.56, while its industry has an average P/E of 17.36.
+Over the last 12 months, ITOCY's Forward P/E has been as high as 11.36 and as low as 6.76, with a median of 8.11.

-Investors should also note that ABG holds a PEG ratio of 0.31.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ABG's industry currently sports an average PEG of 0.34.
-Within the past year, ABG's PEG has been as high as 9.42 and as low as 0.29, with a median of 0.53.
+ITOCY is also sporting a PEG ratio of 0.57.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+ITOCY's PEG compares to its industry's average PEG of 0.63.
+Within the past year, ITOCY's PEG has been as high as 3.07 and as low as 0.34, with a median of 0.52.

+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+ITOCY has a P/S ratio of 0.48.
+This compares to its industry's average P/S of 0.7.

-Finally, investors should note that ABG has a P/CF ratio of 6.03.
+Finally, investors will want to recognize that ITOCY has a P/CF ratio of 4.99.
 This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 9.98.
-Over the past 52 weeks, ABG's P/CF has been as high as 12.40 and as low as 5.63, with a median of 7.77.
+ITOCY's P/CF compares to its industry's average P/CF of 17.48.
+Over the past year, ITOCY's P/CF has been as high as 6.34 and as low as 4.31, with a median of 4.96.

-Investors could also keep in mind Lithia Motors (LAD), an Automotive - Retail and Whole Sales stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Retail - Miscellaneous stock you could consider is Sally Beauty (SBH), which is a # 2 (Buy) stock with a Value Score of A.

-Lithia Motors is currently trading with a Forward P/E ratio of 8.25 while its PEG ratio sits at 0.39.
-Both of the company's metrics compare favorably to its industry's average P/E of 6.59 and average PEG ratio of 0.34.
+Shares of Sally Beauty are currently trading at a forward earnings multiple of 6.85 and a PEG ratio of 0.30 compared to its industry's P/E and PEG ratios of 17.36 and 0.63, respectively.

-Value investors will likely look at more than just these metrics, but the above data helps show that Asbury Automotive Group and Lithia Motors are likely undervalued currently.
-And when considering the strength of its earnings outlook, ABG and LAD sticks out as one of the market's strongest value stocks.
+Value investors will likely look at more than just these metrics, but the above data helps show that Itochu and Sally Beauty are likely undervalued currently.
+And when considering the strength of its earnings outlook, ITOCY and SBH sticks out as one of the market's strongest value stocks.

 Click to get this free report